some-ip-com/open-someip-spec/src/someip-sd.rst

 The following behaviors/reactions shall be implemented on the Server side:

-* The Server shall be able to offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration.
+* The Server shall offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration.
 * The Server shall offer services using Multicast (Repetition Phase and Main Phase).
 * The Server does not need to answer a Find Service in the Repetition Phase.
 * The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag).
 * The Server shall send a Stop Offer Service when shutting down.
-* The Server shall be able to receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification.
+* The Server shall receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification.
 * The Server shall send a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast.
 * The Server shall support controlling the sending (i.e. fan out) of SOME/IP event messages based on the subscriptions of SOME/IP-SD.
 This might include sending events based on Multicast.
 * The Server shall support the triggering of initial SOME/IP event messages.